 - The Teen Guide to Global Action: How to Connect with Others (Near & Far) to Create Social Change by Barbara A. Lewis

-- Life Skills Activities for Special Children 2nd Edition, Darlene Mannix
+- Life Skills Activities for Special Children 2nd Edition, by Darlene Mannix

-- Social Skills Activities for Special Children 2nd Edition, Darlene Mannix
+- Social Skills Activities for Special Children 2nd Edition, by Darlene Mannix

-- Social Skills Activities for Secondary Students with Special Needs 2nd Edition, Darlene Mannix
+- Social Skills Activities for Secondary Students with Special Needs 2nd Edition, by Darlene Mannix

-- Making Art Special: A Curriculum for Special Education Art, Helen Goren Shafton
+- Making Art Special: A Curriculum for Special Education Art, by Helen Goren Shafton

-- Lights Out!: Kids Talk About Summer Camp, Eric Arnold and Jeff Loeb
+- Lights Out!: Kids Talk About Summer Camp, by Eric Arnold and Jeff Loeb

 - Summer Fun: The Parents’ Complete Guide to Day Camps, Overnight Camps, Specialty Camps, and Teen Tours by Marian Edelman Borden